bbecker1000/bbecker1000.github.io/README.md

 - Provides technical expertise in ecology and biostatistics.

-I am also a Visiting Scholar at UC Berkeley working on marine ecology, data science, and biostatistics.
-I am involved in a wide variety of research projects (with a common theme of long-term monitoring) with many federal, state, and academic partners.
+I am also a Visiting Scholar at UC Berkeley working on marine ecology, data science, and biostatistics and am involved in a wide variety of collaborative research projects (with a common theme of long-term monitoring).
 Some recent and ongoing projects include:
-- eelgrass restoration
+- eelgrass restoration in Drakes Estero
-- pinniped population dynamics (harbor seals and elephant seals)
+- pinniped population dynamics (harbor seals and elephant seals) in Central California
-- northern spotted owl occupancy
+- northern spotted owl occupancy in Marin County
 - cattle and elk grazing impacts in a Mediterranean climate
 - dairy and beef operation impacts on water quality
 - invasive plant impacts on native soils